ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 ---

 # How to Use SMB?
-> This documentation explains the basic steps about how to use SMB robot.
+This documentation explains the basic steps about how to safely use SMB robot.
-> Please inform oilter@ethz.ch for any missing or unclear instruction.
+Please inform oilter@ethz.ch for any missing or unclear instruction.
+{: .smb-mention }

 ## Table of Contents
 - [How to Use SMB?](#how-to-use-smb)